It’s not over until the Fundraising Handover is complete

 - Is this fundraiser a ‘goer’ for this group in the future?
 Would you do it again?

 You can still have a ‘handover manual’ without phone book (remember those) sized folders to lug around.
 Dropbox and Google Drive have now made it easy to share reports and store them for future fundraisers.
-Just make sure your file system it is set up with a structure in mind to begin with so that you don’t have to look through a million files to find the one you need.
+Just make sure your file system is set up with a structure in mind so that you don’t have to look through a million files to find the one you need.
 If you aren’t sure about it talk to your treasurer or secretary – they’ll be able to help you.
 A great feature of these systems is being able to share a specific folder with an individual rather than them having access to everything.
 That way if you have someone volunteer to co-ordinate a particular event they can have the folders relevant to them shared.